Acorus: Characteristics

 The inconspicuous flowers are arranged on a lateral spadix (a thickened, fleshy axis).
 Unlike aroids, there is no spathe (large bract, enclosing the spadix).
 The spadix is 4–10 cm long and is enclosed by the foliage.
 The bract can be ten times longer than the spadix.
 The leaves are linear with entire margin.
+Acorus species exhibit an unusual anatomical feature among monocots in that they lack typical vessel elements in their xylem, relying instead on tracheids for water transport, a trait considered evolutionarily primitive.

 Taxonomy

 Although the family Acoraceae was originally described in 1820, since then Acorus has traditionally been included in Araceae in most classification systems, as in the Cronquist system.
 The family has recently been resurrected as molecular systematic studies have shown that Acorus is not closely related to Araceae or any other monocot family, leading plant systematists to place the genus and family in its own order.
 This placement currently lacks support from traditional plant morphology studies, and some taxonomists still place it as a subfamily of Araceae, in the order Alismatales.
 The APG III system recognizes order Acorales, distinct from the Alismatales, and as the sister group to all other monocots.
 This relationship is confirmed by more recent phylogenetic studies.
 Treatment in the APG IV system is unchanged from APG III.